ibm-cloud-docs/Cloudant/api/replication.md

 Complete this process by replicating from `database1` to `database2`, and separately from `database2` to `database1`.

-First, when replication finishes, all active documents in the source database also exist in the destination or 'target' database.
+First, when replication finishes, all active documents in the source database also exist in the destination or "target" database.
 Second, documents deleted from the source database are also removed from the destination database (if they exist there).

 ## Replication operation
 {: #replication-operation}